Board of Directors

 Director of Development

-After graduating college in August 2014, she accepted a position as Client Services Coordinator with the Washington Redskins where she was responsible for managing Suites and Corporate Hospitality clients.
+After graduating in August of 2014, she accepted a position as Client Services Coordinator with the Washington Redskins where she was responsible for managing Suites and Corporate Hospitality clients.
 A Redskins fan herself, Dakota enjoyed getting to work with her favorite sports team and learning the inner workings of a world-renowned organization.

 Manager, Giving and Operations